mberger/AdventOfCyber2025/collections/_posts/2021-8-25-Theme-Antarctica.md

 ## Customization
 Customizable options are under [_config.yml](_config.yml).
 Coments inside will help you to edit them.

-## Widget System
-Widgets in Antarctica are cards docked at the right side of the page with customizable contents.
-To enable/disable a widget, edit the `widgets` field in the `template` section of the config.

-Widgets included in the current version:
-* colophon
-* comment
-* post metadata
-* share this page
-* related sites
-* table of content

-### Build A Widget
-Widgets are essentially self-contained HTML files including all the styles and scripts needed.
-To add a widget, create a HTML file under [./_includes/widgets/](./_includes/widgets/).
-You can take other files in this directory as a reference.

-### Register A Widget
-A page only loads widgets registered in it.
-This allows different sets of widgets to be load according to the page.
-To register a widget to a page, add the filename of the widget excluding the extension to the `widgets` field in the file under [./_layouts/](./_layouts/).
-To make the widget enabled, the name should also be added to the `widgets` field in the `template` section of the config.

 ## Roadmap

 | Feature                       | Planned Version  | Status |
 | :---------------------------- | :--------------: | :----: |
 | Scrollable widget bar         | 0.2              | √      |